scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 * closures, and
 * non-native JS classes.

-IR nodes that require it, such as `JS...` operations, are rejected during analysis.
+For no-JS module kinds, IR nodes that require JS interop are rejected during the reachability analysis.
 Host interaction is only available through explicit Wasm imports and exports generated from `@WasmImport` and `@WasmExport`.

 ### JS operation IR nodes